-The Management's Discussion and Analysis (MD&A), which follows the independent auditors' report, provides an overview of the District's financial performance during the fiscal year ending June 30, 2015.
+The Management's Discussion and Analysis (MD&A), which follows the independent auditor's report, provides an overview of the District's financial performance during the fiscal year ended June 30, 2016.
 It should be read in conjunction with this transmittal letter and the District's basic financial statements.